 Since we do not know your type of travel constraints or possibilities you might have, we will show you what we believe could be the best itinerary to plan a visit to Chichen Itza from Cancun.

 There are many tours out there with very good intentions.
-Still, it is impossible to have the best result when planning for hundreds of participants simultaneously.
+Still, it is impossible to have the best result when simultaneously planning for hundreds of participants.

-So, if you have the chance to do it on your own, this is what we could recommend you to do.
-Also, you need to consider that this place is “far away” from Cancun, so our recommendation will be to wake up early.
+So, if you have the chance to do it on your own, this is what we could recommend you do.
+Also, it would be best if you considered that this place is “far away” from Cancun, so we recommend waking up early.

-We hope this guide to visit Chichen Itza from Cancun helps you to discover one of the new seven wonders of the world.
+We hope this guide with tips to get around to Chichen Itza from Cancun helps you discover one of the world’s seven new wonders.

 The perfect schedule to visit Chichen Itza from Cancun.